ValentinOzeel/RAGalactic/README.md

 Disclosure: Some parts of the video have been slightly edited (cuts and video speed augments) notably when the LLM response is generating.
 App running locally on PC (GPU: NVIDIA GeForce GTX 1660 Ti).

-0-0.26: Load first pdf (waves_quantum.pdf) related to general quantum mechanics with tags (we could then directly talk to this document).
+**0-0.26**: Load first pdf (waves_quantum.pdf) related to general quantum mechanics with tags (we could then directly talk to this document).
-0.26-0.42: Load second pdf (quantum-computing.pdf) with appropriate tags.
+**0.26-0.42**: Load second pdf (quantum-computing.pdf) with appropriate tags.
-0.42-1.15: Select previously loaded pdfs to talk, with possibility to filter based on tags.
+**0.42-1.15**: Select previously loaded pdfs to talk, with possibility to filter based on tags.
-1.15-2.24: Exemple of a query needing information from different documents (with accurate listing of used documents).
+**1.15-2.24**: Exemple of a query needing information from different documents (with accurate listing of used documents).
-2.24-3.43: Exemple of custom instruction (answer in one sentence) and citation of the corresponding document covering the question (despite having selected all previously loaded document option).
+**2.24-3.43**: Exemple of custom instruction (answer in one sentence) and citation of the corresponding document covering the question (despite having selected all previously loaded document option).
 Then ask for more details about the question.
-3.43-4.51: Show the RAG response to question without activating the LLM pre-existing knowledge base VS with the LLM knowledge option activated.
+**3.43-4.51**: RAG response without activating LLM's pre-existing knowledge base VS with LLM's knowledge option activated.

 ## Architecture